 This Commons Library briefing paper looks at the Iran nuclear agreement (the JCPOA) and recent developments between the US and Iran, following the attack on tankers in the Gulf in June 2019.Jump to full report >>

 In May 2018, however, the US announced it was withdrawing from the deal and started to re-introduce sanctions.
 In April 2019 the Trump administration announced its intention to reduce Iran’s oil exports to zero.
 The US accuses Iran of using oil revenues to “support its destabilizing activities and fund terrorist proxies”, to finance its nuclear weapons and ballistic missile programmes and undermine the stability of the region, including threatening freedom of navigation through the Gulf.
-In November 2018 the US re-instated sanctions targeting both Iran and states that trade with it.
+In November 2018 the US re-imposed sanctions targeting both Iran and states that trade with it.

-The JCPOA’s other signatories so far remain committed to the Agreement.
+The JCPOA’s other signatories so far remain committed to the agreement.
 The UK, France and Germany responded to the US withdrawal in 2015 by emphasising their continuing commitment to the JCPOA.
 The EU has passed legislation aiming to protect EU-Iran trade from the extraterritorial effects of US sanctions.

 On 2 July the International Atomic Energy Agency confirmed that Iran had breached the 300kg limit for its stockpile of low-enriched uranium.
 On 7 July Iran said that it had begun enriching uranium over the limit of 3.67%, the concentration limit set out in the JCPOA.

-These announcements came against a backdrop of rising tensions with the US.
 In the year since the US pulled out of the JCPOA and started re-imposing sanctions, Iranian oil exports have fallen from around 2.5 million barrels per day to below 1 million in April 2019.
 The Iranian rial has lost more than 60% of its value against the US dollar.
 The IMF predicts that inflation will hit 40% this year.

 Many commentators have argued that the growing tensions could result in conflict by misunderstanding.
 The UK Government said in May it is concerned about “the risk of unintended escalation between the United States and Iran”.
 In June the Minister for the Middle East said the Government’s aim is to “de-escalate the situation”.